alex-bellon/wikipedia/README.md

 - [Trencher](https://en.wikipedia.org/wiki/Trencher_(tableware)) - a type of tableware, commonly used in medieval cuisine.
 A trencher was originally a flat round of (usually stale) bread used as a plate, upon which the food could be placed to eat.
 - [United Nationa laissez-passer](https://en.wikipedia.org/wiki/United_Nations_laissez-passer) - The UNLP is a valid travel document, which can be used like a national passport (in connection with travel on official missions only).
 - [Universal nut sheller](https://en.wikipedia.org/wiki/Universal_nut_sheller) - a simple hand-operated machine capable of shelling up to 57 kilograms (126 lb) of raw, sun-dried peanuts per hour.
 It requires less than $10 USD in materials to make, and is made of concrete poured into two simple fibreglass molds, some metal parts, one wrench, and any piece of rock or wood that can serve as a hammer.
+- [Unsinkable aircraft carrier](https://en.wikipedia.org/wiki/Unsinkable_aircraft_carrier) - a term sometimes used to refer to a geographical or political island that is used to extend the power projection of a military force.
 - [Vehicle registration plates of the Northwest Territories](https://en.wikipedia.org/wiki/Vehicle_registration_plates_of_the_Northwest_Territories) - In 1970, to celebrate the centennial of the territory, a unique polar bear-shaped plate was introduced.
 The basic bear shape has been retained ever since, and the plate is now a registered trademark of the Government of the Northwest Territories.
 - [Veterstrikdiploma](https://en.wikipedia.org/wiki/Veterstrikdiploma) - a diploma which children between 5 and 6 years can get in the Netherlands and Belgium after they manage to tie their shoelaces by themselves.
 Veterstrikdiploma is sometimes used as a derogatory term for a diploma or degree which is deemed worthless